ruofanhu/Tweet-FD/code_for_github/mgade-main/README.md

 Code adapted from "Marek Rei and Anders Søgaard.
 Jointly learning to label sentences and tokens.
 AAAI 2019", for binary classification of words and sentences with a single type of attention from the words/entities.

-If you find this code or our work useful, please cite this paper:
+If you find this code or the original work useful, please cite this paper:

 @inproceedings{wunnava2020dual,
   title={A Dual-Attention Network for Joint Named Entity Recognition and Sentence Classification of Adverse Drug Events},